19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Imposition of conditions while practising certificates are in force

-27A\.—(1) Where, at any time during the currency of the practising certificate of a solicitor, section 25A would have effect in relation to him by reason of any such circumstances as are mentioned in section 25A(1) if he were to make an application for a practising certificate at that time, a Judge may, upon an application by the Attorney-General or the Council made by originating summons and served upon the solicitor, direct that the current practising certificate of the solicitor shall have effect subject to such conditions as the Judge thinks fit.
+27A\.—(1) Subject to subsection (1A), where, at any time during the currency of the practising certificate of a solicitor, section 25A would have effect in relation to him by reason of any such circumstances as are mentioned in section 25A(1) if he were to make an application for a practising certificate at that time, a Judge may, upon an application by the Attorney-General or the Council made by originating summons and served upon the solicitor, direct that the current practising certificate of the solicitor shall have effect subject to such conditions as the Judge thinks fit.

 [19/2008 wef 15/10/2008]

 [40/96]

+(1A) The Council shall not be entitled to make an application under subsection (1) in relation to a solicitor without the consent of the Attorney-General, if the solicitor —

+(a) is registered by the Attorney-General under section 130N to practise Singapore law in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice;

+(b) does not practise in any Singapore law practice; and

+(c) undertakes not to practise in any Singapore law practice while his practising certificate remains in force.

+[19/2008 wef 15/10/2008]

 (2) Where an order under subsection (1) has been made against a solicitor by reason only of any such circumstances as are mentioned in section 25A(1)(c), (d), (e), (f), (g) or (h), the solicitor may, upon proof of a change in the circumstances or for other good cause, apply to a Judge by summons for a reconsideration of the matter.